Lincoln Theological Society

 The Lincoln Theological Society was set up in March 2011 with the specific aim of providing an opportunity in Lincoln to hear respected and published theologians of all denominations and faiths.

 - We operate as an ‘open’ society with no actual membership and no specific affiliation to any Church or faith group.
 Some people who attend claim no religious faith but are interested in the place religion has in society and current thought.

 - There is a small partnership Steering Group that guides the programme and deals with the practicalities needed to support such a programme.

-- We hold three lectures a year which are held in the Robert Hardy Lecture Theatre at Bishop Grosseteste University, Longdales Road, Lincoln.
+- We hold three lectures a year which are held in the Robert Hardy Building at Bishop Grosseteste University, Longdales Road, Lincoln.
 We are fortunate that The University can offer such excellent facilities including free parking on the campus.

 - Lectures are open to all people who are interested in the subjects being presented.
 Our approach encourages lively discussion and debate in a constructive atmosphere.

 - Free entry is offered to those training for Ministry and theological students.

 - Lectures are preceded by a glass of wine or juice at 7.00pm for 7.30pm.

 - We have an excellent book stall provided by Unicorn Tree Books.